 Federal Business Opportunities, FedBizOpps.gov or FBO is a site for searching and identifying active federal business opportunities.
 You can search by state or zip code, by government agency or government agency location, by set-aside code, or by your NAICS code.

 FedBizOpps.gov only lists federal opportunities over $25,000.
-If you’re interested in smaller contracts, reach out to the to the government agency you’re interested in working with to find out what opportunities they have available.
+If you’re interested in smaller contracts, reach out to the government agency you’re interested in working with to find out what opportunities they have available.

 How to Be Successful Doing Business with the Federal Government